ploomber/soopervisor/doc/tutorials/aws-batch.rst

-Go to the ``src/ml_online/clients.py`` file and edit the ``get_s3`` function, modify the ``bucket_name`` and ``parent`` parameters.
-The latter is the folder inside the bucket where you want to save pipeline artifacts.
+Go to the ``src/ml_online/clients.py`` file and edit the ``get_s3`` function, modifying the ``bucket_name`` and ``parent`` parameters.
+The latter is the folder inside the bucket to save pipeline artifacts.
 Ignore the second function; it's not relevant for this example.

-To make sure your pipeline is properly configured, run:
+To make sure your pipeline works, run:

 .. code-block:: sh